Moving Checklist Week-by-Week

 - Update your address with all local parties or organizations.
 These include your employer and payroll department, your local voter’s registration office and your financial institutions.

 - Update your address for your insurance policies: health, vision, dental, renter’s, homeowner’s, car, pet and life.
-Consider reaching out to Liberty Mutual(*), one of the nation’s largest property insurers.
-You may even qualify for special savings.

 - Schedule some time to visit your favorite places with your favorite people before you depart.